amangh30/dsa/Learning/README.md

    Description: This file demonstrates which algorithm to be used to find the shortest path from a single source to all other vertices in a graph.

 3. [Ceil Formula Trick](https://github.com/amangh30/dsa/blob/main/Learning/3.md)
-   Description: I mean bruhhh, its literally what the topic says.
+   Description: I mean bruhh, its literally what the topic says.

 4. [Cycle Detection](https://github.com/amangh30/dsa/blob/main/Learning/4.md)
    Description: This file demonstrates how we can find cycle in a directed graph.